4 Simple Productivity Hacks for Creative Writers

 The dream of many writers is to make it a full-time profession.
 For full-time writers, it’s easy to build and plan your day around your writing — but for those whose goals are different or whose lives do not lend themselves to writing only, it’s crucial to have a plan for how to make your time the most productive.
 These four productivity hacks for creative writers are simple but effective.

 Writers make lists for both practical and creative reasons, and while it seems counterproductive or a waste of time, when done with intent, it’s anything but.

 On the creative side, a list can be just what you need to get inspiration.
-That’s why Tim Clare, in his amazing Couch to 80k course, dedicates the entire first week to them.
+That’s why Tim Clare, in his amazing Couch to 80k Creative Writing Bootcamp, dedicates the entire first week to them.
 From potential character names to whole phrases you think are beautiful, there’s nothing quite like a list to highlight where your head is at.

 Do the work first

 We all like to think that we’ll sit down to write, with fully formed ideas just waiting to burst onto the page.

 While bursts of inspiration do happen, it’s not the norm.
 In his book, On Writing, Stephen King said, “The scariest moment is always just before you start.”
 You can alleviate a lot of that fear by being as prepared as possible.
 Sure, writing is enjoyable, but it’s also hard work — and to get anywhere, you have to be willing to put in that work.